CharanCodeCraft/Bug_hunting/BAC and IDOR/readme.md

 ## Methodology(BAC)

 * Create all different roles and note what they can do and what not
+* Create verified and unverified account and test there features
 * Log in to powerful account to locate all the functionality and try to access it using low prev
 * Graphql endpoint
     - In this type fetching data u need to look for operation or json request that are being performed